Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel6.md

 #### Parameters

-**bScriptAssist** A Boolean value that specifies whether to enable or disable Script Assist mode.
+**bScriptAssist** `boolean`; A boolean value that specifies whether to enable or disable Script Assist mode.

 #### Returns

-boolean; A Boolean value that specifies whether Script Assist mode was enabled or disabled successfully.
+`boolean`; A boolean value that specifies whether Script Assist mode was enabled or disabled successfully.

 #### Description

-*Dropped in Adobe Animate.*
-Method; enables or disables Script Assist mode.
+Method; Enables or disables Script Assist mode.

 #### Example